 Implementation Guidance 32.4: The type of decision that may be challenged/appealed should vary depending on the process being challenged/appealed.
 The Working Group’s guidance on this issue is summarized in Annex F.

 Implementation Guidance 32.5: The Working Group’s guidance on the arbiter for each type of challenge/appeal is summarized in Annex F. In the case of challenges to evaluation decisions, the arbiter should typically be from the entity that conducted the original evaluation, but the person(s) responsible for making the ultimate decision in the appeal must be different from those that were responsible for the evaluation.
 In the case of an appeal of a formal objection decision, the arbiter will typically be a panelist or multiple panelists from the entity that handled the original formal objection, but will not be the same panelist(s) that provided the original formal objection decision.

+that the Working Group recognizes that ICANN itself may be an evaluator for any of the application evaluation components.
+This would not change the types of challenges allowed as set forth in Annex F. The arbiter of a challenge where ICANN itself was the evaluator should be a person or persons within ICANN that were not involved in the ultimate evaluation decision.
+If possible, the Working Group also recommends that the challenge process should be done under the supervision of the ICANN Ombudsman.

 Implementation Guidance 32.6: For all types of appeals to formal objections, the parties to a proceeding must be given the opportunity to mutually agree upon a single panelist or a three-person panel, bearing the costs accordingly.
 Following the model of the Limited Public Interest Objection in the 2012 round, absent agreement from all parties to have a three-expert panel, the default will be a one-expert panel.